 Then Santa will invite each child to tell Santa their Christmas wishes.
 He never promises a specific gift, but he always promises each child a very special Christmas surprise.

 Sometimes, there are presents that cannot wait until Christmas morning.
 Santa and I will hand out those presents, and if time allows, each child will open them while sitting with us.
 Photos from these moments are treasures.

 The elves suggest decorating your background to be perfect for Christmas memories.
 One idea from Santa is to decorate as you remember your home when you were a child.
 Not all phones and cameras work well with Christmas tree lights and background windows.
 Try your camera before our visit to eliminate glares and distractions.

-If our visit is live and on-screen, her are a few additional ideas:
+If our visit is on-screen, her are a few additional ideas: